agapas/3d-print-toolbox-modified/README.md

 <p>
 <p>
 Other (potentially) relevant information<p>
-Dicer - g-code slicer for blender (not updated since 2014 but has various slicing script fragments) https://github.com/BlenderCN-Org/Dicer<p>
+Dicer - g-code slicer for blender (probably superseded by current code and not updated since 2014 but had some script fragments) https://github.com/BlenderCN-Org/Dicer<p>
 FEM with Blender and FreeCAD - CalculiX: Complex Model: https://www.youtube.com/watch?v=t_x4x2ROXZw<p>
 <p>
 Not Free (and not tried but look like might have potential):<p>